dimitri-nicolo/calico/carrotctl/README.md

 `carrotctl list --customer=boxy-box-inc` will list all key license fields for all the licenses issued for a customer name matching `boxy-box-inc*`

-It will list `CustomerID` for each license issued for that customer, which can be used to retrieve the license with `carrotctl retrieve --license-uuid=<license-uuid>` command.
+It will list `CustomerID` for each license issued for that customer, which can be used to retrieve the license with `carrotctl retrieve --license-id=<license-id>` command.

-Each license has a unique ID (LICENSEUUID), even if it is for the same customer.
+Each license has a unique ID (LICENSEID), even if it is for the same customer.

 ### Example